 It came from three local piss heads who’d frozen en-route on their way home from the local pub to watch the spectacle unfold.

-I clambered to my feet and took another swing for Chris.
-The group of merry men cheered, the way they do when a bar maid drops a glass and it smashes.
+I clambered to my feet and swung my bag at him and the group of merry men cheered, the way they do when a bar maid drops a glass and it smashes.

 ‘Whhoaa whooaa’, Chris bellowed for the benefit of a growing number of onlookers.
-He raised both of his hands in mock surrender to me, the psycho queen.
+He raised both of his hands in mock surrender to me, the psycho queen launching her bag around with loose change spilling out all over the place.
 ‘Cheat.
 Liar.
 Scumbag’, I shouted at him.

-‘Dump him love’ some middle-aged women imparted their words of wisdom.
+‘Dump him love’ some middle-aged women imparted their wisdom.
 ‘They’re all the same’.

-Chris and horsetails said they were leaving.
+Mark and horsetails said they were leaving.
 He took hold of her hand and they got into her car and sped away.
-‘It’s over.
+‘You’re finished.
 I’m sorry, Mel’.

 No…. don’t… pleeeaaaassse’, I bawled whilst around me, people began falsely diverting themselves, conversations awkwardly resumed and laughter floated above my head.

 That night, I turned up at his house at 3am.
-I threw some pebbles at his window to try and wake him.
+I threw some pebbles at his window to try and wake him, you know like they do in the movies.
 When that didn’t work, I phoned his mobile.
 It rang out.
 I rang him again.
 I left a message on his voicemail, begging him to open the door.
 I rang him again, and left a similar message to the first.

-Something told me that sitting outside his house like a teenage groupie outside a hotel room wasn’t such a good idea, but losing him was soul crushing and I couldnt be reasoned with.
+Something told me that sitting outside his house like a teenage groupie outside a hotel room wasn’t such a good idea, but losing him was worst pain i had ever felt in my life and I couldn’t be reasoned with.
 I actually thought I was going to die.

 I rang his house again at 8 am and his mum answered and said he wasn’t there and practically hung up on me.